ingo/ingo.github.io/_recipes/kalua_pork.md

 - Banana leaf is absolutely crucial in this kalua pork recipe, as it perfumes the pork with a rich, earthy flavor.
 You can find banana leaf sold in the freezer section of most well-stocked Asian grocery stores.
 - Hawaiian sea salt is also crucial in this kalua pig recipe.
 It’s richer in minerals than conventional salt (& it’s as authentic as it gets!).
 Yes, you need 2 full tablespoons for this recipe – Hawaiian sea salt is very coarse (so there are fewer crystals per tablespoon) & it’s notably less salty than conventional salt.
 - Make-Ahead, Storage & Freezing: Kalua pulled pork stores incredibly well!
 Transfer cooled kalua pork to an airtight container & store in the refrigerator for 4-5 days.
 Easily reheat on the stovetop or in the microwave.
 Kalua pulled pork is also incredibly freezer-friendly.
 To freeze, transfer cooled kalua pork to a freezer container (or divide it up between multiple freezer containers for smaller portions).
 Freeze for up to 3 months.
 To thaw, place the frozen kalua pig in the refrigerator overnight or submerge the freezer container in room temperature water for a quicker thaw.
 Easily reheat on the stovetop or in the microwave.
-- Alternate cooking methods: SLOW COOKER KALUA PORK and ELECTRIC PRESSURE COOKER KALUA PORK instructions are provided in the original recipe.